5T33Z0/OC-Little-Translated/11_Graphics/iGPU/Framebuffer_Patching/README.md

 **YES** | **Slow** | Modify connector flags and test again **NO** | – | Is it detected in Hackintool? <ul> <li> If **YES**: take note of the Index and BusID <li> If **NO**: We need to find the correct BusID first

-## Modifying the framebuffer patch
+## 6. Modifying the framebuffer patch
-Depending on the test results, we need to modify the framebuffer patch with hackintool.
+Depending on the test results, we need to modify the framebuffer patch.
+We can do it manuapllywith hackintool.
 But before we can do that, we need to better understand the parameters we are dealing with.

-### Terminology: Connectors, BusIDs, Indexes, etc.
-Hackintool's "Connectors" tab is where the *software* outputs of the iGPU for the selected framebuffer can be modified and routed to *physical* outputs:

-- Each row in the list represents a software connector
-- Depending on the chosen `AAPL,ig-platform-id` ("Platform-ID"), the number of available *physical* outputs may vary.
-- Signal flow is: `con` (software) &rarr; via `BusID` (# of the "Data Highway") &rarr; `Index` (physical connector).

-_____

-## I. Choosing the correct Framebuffer for macOS and your iGPU
-⚠️ **DISCLAIMER**: The values used in the given example are for an 8th Gen Whiskey Lake CPU.

-Select the correct Framebuffer for your CPU's on-board Graphics as recommended by the OpenCore Install Guide and/or the Intel HD Graphics FAQs (mind the "Endianness").

 1. Run Hackintool
 2. In the menu bar, choose the "Framebuffer" type.
 Select either **≤ macOS 10.13** (High Sierra and older) or **≥ macOS 10.14** (Mojave and newer): </br> ![Menubar](https://github.com/5T33Z0/OC-Little-Translated/assets/76865553/3e425067-557c-4418-88d1-02c5f64c9aea)